-- 1. Part-time employees (less than 40 hours per week) will accrue vacation on a pro rata basis of actual hours worked. - 2.
-The University will be closed each year between December 26 December 31, and bargaining unit members will receive their straight time pay.
-Essential personnel who are required to work by their supervisor during this period will be paid for the amount of time actually worked at one and one-half (1 1⁄2) times his / her straight time, in addition to the straight time shut down pay or holiday pay per Article 10.
+- 1. Part-time employees (less than 40 hours per week) will accrue vacation on a pro rata basis of actual hours worked. - The University will be closed each year between December 26 December 31, and bargaining unit members will receive their straight time pay.
+Essential personnel who are required to work by their supervisor during this period will be paid for the amount of time actually worked at one and one-half (1 1⁄2) times his / her straight time, in addition to the straight time shut down pay or holiday pay per Article 10. - 3.
+In the event that the observance of Christmas Eve, Christmas Day, or New Year's Day occurs during the December 26-31 period, an additional vacation day shall not be provided to employees.